 What historical changes led to the new Asian migration and how was it significantly different from previous periods?
 How has new Asian immigration been received in comparison with Latino immigration?
 How do these events relate to Asian immigration: 1965 Immigration Act, civil rights movement, global restructuring, Vietnam War, the rise of ethnoburbs?
 What is the significance of race and class in neighborhood formations?
+What was the background context to Vietnam War and refugee migration?
+How is refugee settlement different from populations entering as immigrants?
+How do these events relate to refugee flows and migration: 1^a, 2^{ad} & 3^{ad} IndoChina Wars; internal & external migration, compassion fatigue, youth deportations.
+What are some of the issues and tensions that refugee communities face?
+What is the role of community organization and resistance?

-- Asian America.
-Chapter 3: Arrival and History - Contemporary Asian America.
-Chapter 3: Contemporary Asian America: Immigration, Demographic Transformation, and Ethnic Formation. - Online: Pew Report
+- Asian America, Chapter 3: Arrival and History - Contemporary Asian America, chapters 3-6. - Online: Pew Research Center, The Rise of Asian Americans